-Please note while the exporting requirements may seem overwhelming but usually the exporting process is handled by the logistics agents and importer, in which a Palestinian logistics company will aid in preparing the needed exporting documents such as commercial invoice, B/L, insurance policy, and packing list these documents are normal and are not difficult to prepare.
+Please note while the exporting requirements may seem overwhelming but usually the exporting process is handled by the logistics agents and importer, in which a Palestinian logistics company will aid in preparing the needed exporting documents such as commercial invoice, B/L, insurance

+11 https://trade.ec.europa.eu/access-to-markets/en/results?product=701820&origin=PS&destination=DE policy, and packing list these documents are normal and are not difficult to prepare.
 On the other side the German buyer (i.e. distributor or agent) will handle import clearance in Germany and will prepare needed documents such as the SAD and Custom Value Declaration, bearing in mind that Palestine is exempted from paying tariffs to the German market.